emily-flambe/notes-for-goats/README.md

 2. **Intuitive Tagging**: Natural writing with #hashtags maintains flow while creating structure
 3. **Relationship Exploration**: Navigate between related entries and entities
 4. **Flexible Journaling**: Combines the freedom of free-form writing with the structure of a database

+### Relationship and Inference System

+Our relationship system was designed with these principles:
+1. **Flexibility**: Custom relationship types allow modeling any organizational structure
+2. **Automation**: Inference rules reduce manual data entry by detecting patterns
+3. **Transparency**: Auto-created relationships are clearly marked with their origin
+4. **Integrity**: Manual relationships are never overwritten by automatic ones
+5. **Discoverability**: Visual graph representations help explore complex networks

 ### Template-Based UI vs API+SPA